Audax117/Audax117/README.md

 Doctor in Bioengieering currently based in Ancona (The Marches, Italy).

+University projects and thesis research sparked my interest in data analysis and visualization.
+This led me to develop a strong skillset in these areas, ultimately guiding me toward a data analyst career path.

-"Simple is better than complex.
+A (popular) principle I believe in: "Simple is better than complex.
 Complex is better than complicated"

 Ex Rugby player, now obsessed with Beach Volleyball 😎

 Certifications:
 - Cambridge English B2 FCE (2017)